Andrew-S-Rosen/xtb_ase/docs/example_docs/code/hints.md

 ## Overview

-In the sample functions provided with the template repository, you will see something like:
+In the sample functions provided with the xtb_ase repository, you will see something like:

 ```python
 def make_array(val: float, length: int = 3) -> NDArray: